JoshuaMosier/project-blog/src/posts/coin-holder.md

 ChangeCard had clearly already come up with a similar concept, although not for the same purpose.
 It was designed as a "unique educational tool that teaches kids how to make change, how to manage money, and how to understand America's monetary system", and "primarily as a promotional product".
 So its intention was not to allow someone to conveniently store coins and make exact change for a purchase, but instead as a tool or game to teach someone to make exact change.

 I couldn't find any examples of the physical changecard product \(the website has clearly not been updated since the early 2000s\), but I did find a few product listings on etsy of coin holders.
 However, the etsy designs either did not have the proper number of coins to make perfect change, weren't designed for US coins, or were too large to fit in the credit card slot of a wallet.
-So I continued working on this with only slight disappointment of not having come up with a novel idea.
+So I continued working on this with only the slight disappointment of not having come up with a novel idea.

 ### Constraints
 #### Optimal Coin Set